rremigius/deep-mvc/README.md

 When a component will no longer be used, it should be destroyed (`component.destroy()`).
 This will destroy the component and all its child components.
 For each destroyed component, the `onDestroy` method will be called.

+## Enable/disable

+Components can be enabled and disabled.
+Disabling a component will also disable its children.
+Re-enabling will only re-enable those children that were enabled themselves.
+By default, enabling/disabling of components is managed by an internal state of the component.
+If the model has an `enabled` property, it will use that intead of the internal state, making it easy for components in all layers to see (and change) the enabled state.

+Another model property can also be chosen to represent the enabled state of the component, by setting the `this.enabledProperty` in the `onInit` method.
+The `enable` method will use this property to set the enabled state (or use the default internal property if the given property name does not exist on the model).

 ## Events

 Components can define and use events that can be listened to.
 Defining events is done as follows: